Mike Brey on Pflueger

 SOPHOMORE SEASON (2016-17)

 - Key part of Notre Dame’s defensive efforts during the run to the ACC Championship game, grabbing 14 rebounds with four steals in the three tournament games.

 - Logged a career-high 35 minutes in the victory over Georgia Tech, scoring six points with four rebounds and three assists.

-- First start of the season - and second of career - came vs. Wake Forest, playing 26 minutes with 3 rebounds an a career-best matching 3 blocked shots.
+- First start of the season - and second of career - came vs. Wake Forest, playing 26 minutes with three rebounds and a career-best matching three blocked shots.